-Essential oils as a natural bug repellent — Many essential oils help naturally repel bugs due to their strong scent, including citronella, lemon, garlic, cinnamon, lavender, peppermint, thyme, and eucalyptus oils.
-You can find these concentrated oils online or in health food stores; use them to make homemade bug or room sprays by mixing the oils with some water, dab a couple drops on your skin, or diffuse them in your home to repel pests and insects.
+Essential oils as a natural bug repellent — Many essential oils help to naturally repel bugs due to their strong scent, including citronella, lemon, garlic, cinnamon, lavender, peppermint, thyme, and eucalyptus oils.
+You can find these concentrated oils online or in health food stores; use them to make homemade bug or room sprays by mixing the oils with some water, and then dab a couple drops on your skin or diffuse them in your home to repel pests and insects.

-Coconut oil to protect skin—If your skin is feeling dry or damaged, or you're dealing with razor burn or post-sunburn peeling, 100% pure coconut oil comes in handy.
+Coconut oil to protect skin — If your skin is feeling dry or damaged, or you're dealing with a razor burn or a post-sunburn peeling, 100% pure coconut oil comes in handy.
 Use it on your skin after your shave or as a natural shaving cream, after spending time in the sun, or even before heading outside to naturally protect against some sun damage.
 Did you know coconut oil naturally has an SPF of about 4?
 This means it's great under sunscreen for a little extra protection and hydration.

 Witch hazel for rashes such as poison ivy — When your skin breaks out in an itchy rash, try rubbing on witch hazel, a toner that has natural anti-inflammatory effects.
 You can also try baking soda and water paste (3-to-1 ratio) to reduce itching, aloe to help heal skin, cucumber slices, ice compresses, and a warm colloidal oatmeal bath to decrease swelling, redness, and discomfort.